Harriet Harman: Early life and career

-Harman gained a 2:1 BA in Politics from the University of York.
+Harman gained a 2:1 BA in Politics from the University of York, graduating in 1972.
 During her time at York, she was a member of Goodricke College and was involved with student politics.
-After York, Harman went on to qualify as a solicitor and worked for Brent Law Centre in London.
-Between 1978 and 1982, she was employed as a legal officer for the National Council for Civil Liberties.
-In this capacity, and just before becoming MP for Peckham in a by-election in 1982, she represented a prisoner who was kept in solitary confinement against the Home Office.
+After York, Harman went on to qualify as a solicitor and volunteered at the Fulham Legal Advice Centre.
+She worked for Brent Law Centre in London from 1974.

+Between 1978 and 1982, Harman was employed as a legal officer for the National Council for Civil Liberties (NCCL).
+In this capacity, and just before becoming MP for Peckham in a by-election in 1982, she represented a prisoner who was kept in solitary confinement in HM Hull Prison, in a civil action against the Home Office.
 However, she was found in contempt of court for sharing documents she had read aloud in the courtroom with a journalist.
 The contempt of court action was pursued by Michael Havers, a former Attorney General for England and Wales.
-Harman was thus the subject of numerous parliamentary questions and debates before she became an MP, including at a PMQ in February 1982.
-Harman subsequently took the case to the European Court of Human Rights, successfully arguing Havers had breached her right to freedom of expression.
+Harman was thus the subject of parliamentary questions and debates shortly before she was elected as an MP, including at a Prime Minister's Questions (PMQ) in February 1982.
+Harman appealed the action at the Court of Appeal, but this was rejected.
+She subsequently took the case to the European Court of Human Rights (ECtHR) in Strasbourg, successfully arguing that Havers had breached her right to freedom of expression.
 The case is considered a significant case in British public law.

-Harman was later involved in a European Court of Human Rights case against MI5.
+Harman was later involved in a European Court of Human Rights case against the British domestic intelligence agency MI5.
 During a 1984 television interview by Cathy Massiter, it was revealed personal files were held by MI5 on Harman and on the (by then former) General Secretary of the NCCL, Patricia Hewitt.
-They successfully argued that there had been an infringement of their rights because MI5 was not a legally constituted and democratically accountable organisation, this being the minimum standard in democracy.
+They successfully argued that there had been an infringement of their rights, because MI5 was not a legally constituted and democratically accountable organisation, this being the minimum standard in democracy.
 The success of the case led to enactment of the Security Service Act 1989.

+While working for the NCCL, Harman also wrote the pamphlet Sex Discrimination in School: How to fight it (1979).

 Opposition Member of Parliament

+1982 by-election

-Harry Lamborn, the Labour MP for Peckham, died on 21 August 1982.
-In the subsequent by-election held on 28 October 1982, Harman was elected to succeed Lamborn with 11,349 votes (50.34%), a majority of 3,931 over Social Democratic candidate Dick Taverne, a former Labour MP for Lincoln.
+Harry Lamborn, the Labour Member of Parliament for Peckham, died on 21 August 1982.
+Harman contested for the vacant seat at the subsequent by-election, while five months pregnant.
+On 28 October 1982, Harman was elected to succeed Lamborn with 11,349 votes (50.34%), a majority of 3,931 over Social Democratic candidate Dick Taverne, a former Labour MP for Lincoln.
 The Conservative Party candidate was John Redwood, who came third, and went on to be elected MP for Wokingham in 1987.
+Harman was one of the 11 women Labour MPs in Parliament after her election and has said of her entry to Parliament that "I was 32 when the average age of MPs was towards the 60s, and I was pregnant as well.
+I was a fish out of water."